ddankel/miniature-data/README.md

 ## Development Scripts

-A collection of development scripts are available to view and display miniature data.
+This data was originally used to power a [Jekyll](https://jekyllrb.com/)-powered site.
+Since [Gatsby](https://www.gatsbyjs.com/)'s frontmatter requirements were more strict a few development scripts were created to aid in validation and aggregation.
+Further scripts were later added to check statuses and find items marked as 'todo'.
 See [readme/scripts.md](./readme/scripts.md) for complete documentation.

 ```json
 "scripts": {